vjbollavarapu/modulyn-community/docs/WEB3_TECHNICAL_IMPLEMENTATION.md

 ---

-This comprehensive Web3 technical implementation provides a robust foundation for the TidyGen ERP platform, enabling seamless integration of traditional ERP functionality with cutting-edge blockchain technology while maintaining security, scalability, and interoperability.
+This comprehensive Web3 technical implementation provides a robust foundation for the Modulyn ERP platform, enabling seamless integration of traditional ERP functionality with cutting-edge blockchain technology while maintaining security, scalability, and interoperability.